statiqdev/Website/input/guide/pipelines/index.md

 ## Post-Process Phase

 The post-process phase can be used for modules that need access to output documents from the process phase of every pipeline regardless of dependencies (except [isolated pipelines](#isolated)).
-All post-process phases across all pipelines are executed in parallel, but only after all process phases have completed.
+Usually all post-process phases across all pipelines are executed in parallel, but only after all process phases have completed (you can change this behavior by indicating the pipeline has [post-process dependencies](post-process-dependencies).

 ## Output Phase